-Full of these, not very diverting, or agreeable Thoughts, I return'd home from my Enquiry, and found myself so dispos'd to Repose, that I did not stay long out of my Bed.
-Yet thither the same Chain of Thoughts pursu'd me, and perplexid me so much, that I could not fall to sleep, till meer Vexation and Inquietude of Spirit forc'd it upon me.

-J. A Purves, The Law and Lawyers Laid Open in Twelve Visions.
+Full of thefe, not very diverting, or agreeable Thoughts, I return'd home from my Enquiry, and found myfelf fo difpos'd to Repofe, that I did not ftay long out of my Bed.
+Yet thither the fame Chain of Thoughts purfu'd me, and perplexid me fo much, that I could not fall to fleep, till meer Vexation and Inquietude of Spirit forc'd it upon me.
+J. A Purves, The Law and Lawyers Laid Open in Twelve Vifions.
 To Which is Added, Plain Truth, in Three Dialogues ...

-Nobody's home to the ownerless: he turns inside their names, never minds ghosts, nothing in his wake.
+Nobody's home to the

+ownerless: he turns inside their names, never minds ghosts, nothing in his wake.

 Carol Muske-Dukes, After Skate

 Since my return home, my mind had been fully occupied by schemes and reflections relative to Clithero.
 The project suggested by thee, and to which I had determined to devote my leisure, was forgotten, or remembered for a moment and at wide intervals.
 What, however, was nearly banished from my waking thoughts, occurred in an incongruous and half-seen form, to my dreams.
 During my sleep, the image of Waldegrave flitted before me.
 Methought the sentiment that impelled him to visit me was not affection or complacency, but inquietude and anger.
 Some service or duty remained to be performed by me, which I had culpably neglected: to inspirit my zeal, to awaken my remembrance, and incite me to the performance of this duty, did this glimmering messenger, this half-indignant apparition, come.
 Charles Brockden Brown, Edgar Huntly, Or, Memoirs of A Sleep-Walker

 In the meantime, Captain Truffier is murdered.
 On the other hand, no one entered the house and no one left ...
 Sunday morning, she's at home.
 On a sheet of paper, Henry Demassis wrote, the night before, during a visit of five minutes, Bureau 42 ...

-Georges Simenon, La Maison de l'inquiétude
+Georges Simenon, La Maison de l'inquiétude and unraveling strangeness.

 ... which in turn was polished until it ceased to be and in its place stood the empty home of a heart in trouble.
 Then suddenly ...

-Mark Strand, The Everyday Enchantment of Music
+Mark Strand, The Everyday Enchantment of Music chimpanzees in petticoats.
+Visitors will later testify, his home was comfortable, despite the china apes peering from every corner.
+Jean Nordhaus, A Purchase of Porcelain

 O'HARE: I found this man shot full of poisoned arrows.
 Naturally, I had my first aid kit with me.
-So what do you think

-I gave him?
+So what do you think I gave him?
 ARCHIE: An anecdote?
 O'HARE: You're darned right.
 Anne Reynolds, Home Sweet Homicide: A Play in Three Acts